solita/solita.github.com/_posts/2019-01-10-disobey-puzzle-with-powershell.md

 ## Disobey

 [Disobey](https://disobey.fi/) is a Nordic security event.
 It is all about gathering people from different organizations around security topics.
-The atmosphere in the disobey is hacker friendly.
-Many are interested on the techniques to attack systems.
-Most of the participants are white hat hackers that try to find vulnerabilities that could be then patched or limited with other measures.
-We have participated Disobey in [2017](https://dev.solita.fi/2017/01/19/Disobey.html) and [2018](https://dev.solita.fi/2018/01/26/Disobey.html).
+The atmosphere in Disobey is hacker friendly.
+Many are interested in the techniques to attack systems.
+Most of the participants are white hat hackers who try to find vulnerabilities that could be then patched or limited with other measures.
+We have been at Disobey in [2017](https://dev.solita.fi/2017/01/19/Disobey.html) and [2018](https://dev.solita.fi/2018/01/26/Disobey.html).

 ## Puzzle

-As the event is hacker friendly it possible to get a small discount by hacking.
-Each year there has been a puzzle that you could solve with hacking.
-This years [puzzle](http://puzzle.disobey.fi/) was frustrating, fun and teached me a bunch about hacking.
+As the event is hacker friendly, it's possible to get a small discount by hacking.
+Each year there has been a puzzle that you could solve by hacking.
+This year's [puzzle](http://puzzle.disobey.fi/) was frustrating, fun and taught me a bunch about hacking.
 My coworker was able to solve it by creating some utility software with python: [https://teamrot.fi/2018/09/17/solving-the-disobey-2018-puzzle/](https://teamrot.fi/2018/09/17/solving-the-disobey-2018-puzzle/).
 I instead took a painful route by trying the same thing with PowerShell.
 It is not that PowerShell would not be good but I was kind of alone with the whole "hacking with PowerShell" mentality.
 Without the encouragement from [Team Rot](https://teamrot.fi) members I would not have finished it.

 This blog post is about sharing my experiences on "hacking with PowerShell".
 Spoiler alert.